dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
-um yes and no you know I you know
+yes and no you know I you know
 I have a couple academic degrees and you know good grades and things like that so
 I have known that you know at times